-So I roll into my office Monday morning, just itching to sit down and write.
-I’d had plenty of sleep over the weekend, and my head was buzzing with ideas about the book I’m working on—so many, in fact, that I had a mass of Post-It notes plastered to my hand.
-Some of the notes weren’t even legible.
-But a few said “Idea!” on them, followed by at least one juicy phrase.
-I knew I could make something out of them, I just needed a little time to sit, to sift.
+So I’m walking toward my office one Monday morning, just itching to sit down and write.
+I’d had plenty of sleep over the weekend, and my head was buzzing with ideas about the book I was working on.
+So many, in fact, that I had a mass of Post-It notes plastered to my hand.
+Each one said Idea, Idea! on it, followed by at least one juicy phrase.
+I knew I could make something out of them, I just needed a little time to sit.
+To sift.
 To think.

-In one corner was this Blog, almost breathless with excitement.
-It was talking in these high-pitched, staccato notes and launching tiny suggestions at me like a spastic tennis-ball machine.
-I grabbed each one mid-air (I caught a couple one-handed), and wrote them down in a flash before sticking them in a file.
+In one corner was my Blog, almost breathless with excitement.
+It was talking to me in these high-pitched, staccato notes and launching tiny suggestions at me like a spastic tennis-ball machine.
+I grabbed each idea mid-air, wrote each one down in a flash, and stuck them in a file.
 Ha!
-I thought to myself as the Blog Beast ran out of steam and slumped quietly in her corner.
+I thought to myself.
 You’ll have to work harder than that if you want to distract me—I’m a writing coach!

-The Blog Beast spit out one last idea in petulant reply, and I bent down to grab it before it rolled away.
-That's when I saw The Life Insurance Bill.
-A wise woman would have turned away immediately, but I hesitated.
-It was speaking in hushed, urgent tones and I wanted to hear what it was saying.
-Turns out The Bill was talking with The Budget I’d just drafted.
+The Blog spit out one last idea in petulant reply, and I bent down to grab it before it rolled away.
+That's when I saw the Life Insurance Bill.
+It was speaking to the Budget I’d just drafted, in hushed, urgent tones.
 They were tut-tutting my reckless spending at food trucks over the weekend and lamenting my failure to max out my 401k.
 They wondered how I’d survive retirement.
-Was I even going to be able to retire?
-When they realized I’d noticed them, both looked up at me with silent, pointed expressions.
+Would I even be able to retire?
+When they realized I’d noticed them, they looked up at me with silent, pointed expressions.
 You can’t keep putting us off they said, in an eerie double monotone inside my head.
 It’s only going to get worse.